compulim/autohotkey-boss-fs-1-wl/README.md

 Steps to scroll up and down:

-- Tap-and-hold middle pedal to scroll up until the pedal is release
+- Tap-and-hold middle pedal to scroll up until the pedal has released
-- Tap-and-hold right pedal to scroll down until the pedal is released
+- Tap-and-hold right pedal to scroll down until the pedal has released

 ## Disclaimer